Biden to name Gene Sperling to lead COVID-19 relief plan - administration official | Politics

 Biden to name Gene Sperling to lead COVID-19 relief plan - administration official

-U.S. President Joe Biden will name Gene Sperling to lead the implementation of the $1.9 trillion COVID-19 relief plan signed into law last week, an administration official said on Sunday.
-Sperling, a top economic official in the administrations of former Democratic presidents Barack Obama and Bill Clinton, was ideally suited for the job because of his experience, the official added.
+U.S. President Joe Biden will name Gene Sperling to lead implementation of the $1.9 trillion COVID-19 relief plan, one of the largest economic stimulus measures in American history, an administration official said on Sunday.
+Sperling, a top economic adviser to former Democratic presidents Barack Obama and Bill Clinton, was ideally suited for the job given his experience in creating jobs and boosting economic growth following previous downturns, the official said.

 "There’s no one who knows how the federal government works better than Gene Sperling, and there’s no one better qualified to take charge of the implementation of the rescue plan and make sure it delivers for the American people," the official said.
 Sperling did not immediately respond to a request for comment.